kong0107/JSML/context.md

   Both single string and array of strings are supported.
   If using single string form, each CSS class shall be *seperated by space*.
 * CSS styles:
-  It's ok to assign properties list as a string (each property-value pair *seperated by comma*, like `style` attribute in HTML), with each property name in *kebab-case*;
+  It's ok to assign properties list as a string (each property-value pair *seperated by semicolon*, like `style` attribute in HTML), with each property name in *kebab-case*;
-  but if you wanna assign it as an object, property name shall be in *lowerCamelCase*.
+  but if you wanna assign it as an object, property names shall be in *lowerCamelCase*.
 * Dataset:
   As it's shown in the above example, assigning data as an attribute is allowed with the property name in `kebab-case`;
   and assigning it through an object is also supported, but with property name in *lowerCamelCase*.